The Speak My Language state and territory coordinators are responsible for implementing the program in their state or territory.

 Hanaa Grave is the Speak My Language State Coordinator in South Australia.

 Hanaa commenced working for the Multicultural Communities Council of South Australia (MCCSA) in late 2020.
-Prior to this, she worked for the Ethnic Communities Council of Victoria as a disability projects coordinator where she gained extensive experience around community development in the disability space.
+Prior to this, she worked as a disability projects coordinator in Melbourne where she gained extensive experience around community development in the disability space.

 Hanaa has a background in working with refugee and asylum seeker communities across several countries.